allegroai/clearml-docs/docs/webapp/applications/apps_task_scheduler.md

 The Task Scheduler dashboard shows:
 * Scheduled Tasks - Table of tasks scheduled for execution.
 The table displays the ID of the task scheduled for execution, the queue where it will be enqueued, and when it is scheduled to be executed.
-In the image below, the task in the first row is scheduled to be launched on Sunday at 07:20 UTC (`minute=20, hour=7, day=1`).
+Each row presents a specific time that the task is scheduled to be executed (both recurring and not).
+In the image below, the task in the first row is scheduled to be launched daily (`day=1`) at 06:20 UTC (`minute=20, hour=6`).
+  The task in the third row is scheduled to be launched every month (`month=1`) on the 15th at 12:00 UTC (`day=15, hour=12`).

   ![TaskScheduler scheduler tasks](../../img/apps_taskscheduler_scheduled_tasks.png)
 * Executed Tasks - Table of tasks that have been executed.
 The table displays the `started` time, which is the time the task was enqueued, and its `finished` time, which is the time the task's execution was completed.
 If it says `None`, under the `finished` column, the task has not yet completed its execution.

   ![TaskScheduler executed tasks](../../img/apps_taskscheduler_executed_tasks.png)

+* Scheduler Log - Application console log containing everything printed to stdout and stderr.
+The log includes when the scheduler syncs, and when it launches tasks for execution.